tjcanro/Notes/Computer Architecture/Lecture 8.md

 	- Solution: Write buffer
 		- Hold data waiting to be written to memory
 		- CPU continues immediately
-			- Only stalls on write if write buffer is already fall
+			- Only stalls on write if write buffer is already full

 ### Measuring Cache Performance